-Twin-stick shooters are ten a penny these days.
-Circuit Breakers tries to stand out from the crowd with its retro looks and a unique ammunition mechanic but is that enough?
+Twin-stick shooters are ten a penny these days yet Circuit Breakers tries to stand out from the crowd with its retro looks and a unique ammunition mechanic.
+But, is that enough?

 Unlike some other games in the genre, you can't just blast away constantly in Circuit Breakers.
 Here, shooting costs energy (or Energium as it's imaginatively called) which depletes as you fire your weapon, levelling it down and making it less powerful.
 The only way to get your firearm's level back up is to collect more Energium which fortunately explodes out of your adversaries in fountains of blue capsules whenever you dispatch them.